 Gone are the days of going into journalism to work the beat for the local newspaper.
 Print newspapers are going, going, gone out of business.
 Contemporary teens don’t dream about getting a paper route to deliver to make money.
 Nevertheless, the need for communications majors is still strong.
 Media sources changed but opportunities for communication majors increased.

 Teenagers now dream of becoming a social media influencer by amassing viral popularity to become an overnight, Internet sensation.
 To create this success requires the ability to communicate and attract attention in the digital space of social media.

-Getting your Bachelor of Arts (BA) in Communications is the doorway to a career in many areas that include advertising, broadcasting, film, digital media, public relations, promotion, and marketing.
+Getting your Bachelor of Arts (BA) in Communications or Online Master’s in Communication is the doorway to a career in many areas that include advertising, broadcasting, film, digital media, public relations, promotion, and marketing.
 The B.A. degree in communications is the type of liberal arts major that many law schools accept if you want to become a lawyer since communication is a large part of what an attorney must do.